Theta Delta Chi: Origins and growth

-In the first Minute book of the Alpha charge, taken in 1848, the names Jesse D. Fonda and Theodore J. Fonda were listed alongside the other six founders.
+In the first minute book of the Alpha charge, taken in 1848, the names Jesse D. Fonda and Theodore J. Fonda were listed alongside the other six founders.
 The Fonda brothers seemed to be under the impression that they were founders and the existence of this record led to the mistaken belief that Theta Delta Chi was founded in 1848.
 On July 14, 1914, Andrew Green wrote a letter clarifying that the fraternity was founded in 1847, and that the Fonda brothers, upon the realization that they were not founding members, lost interest and disassociated from the society.
 Despite this, many early fraternity records incorrectly show 1848 as the founding year.
 In 1849, Green and Akin along with Francis Martindale (the first initiate), organized the Beta charge (later renamed Beta Proteron) at Ballston Law School.
-However, two years later the school itself moved and the new Charge was disbanded and the members put on Alpha's rolls.
+However, two years later the school itself moved and the new charge was disbanded and the members put on Alpha's rolls.

-During the 1850s Theta Delta Chi spread rapidly, adding Charges at Vermont (1852), Rensselaer Polytechnic Institute (1853), William and Mary (1853), Virginia (1857), Hobart (1857), Wesleyan (1857), Harvard (1856), Brown (1853), Bowdoin (1854), Kenyon (1854), Tufts (1856), Washington and Jefferson (1858), South Carolina (1859), and North Carolina (1856).
+During the 1850s Theta Delta Chi spread rapidly, adding charges at Vermont (1852), Rensselaer Polytechnic Institute (1853), William and Mary (1853), Virginia (1857), Hobart (1857), Wesleyan (1857), Harvard (1856), Brown (1853), Bowdoin (1854), Kenyon (1854), Tufts (1856), Washington and Jefferson (1858), South Carolina (1859), and North Carolina (1856).
 Few of these remained active for long, although several were later revived.
-Kappa at Tufts, founded in 1856, presently enjoys the honor of being the oldest active Charge in continuous existence.

-During the 1860s new Charges, at, among other institutions, Lafayette and Rochester (1867), Hamilton (1868), and Dartmouth (1869), continued to be chartered at a pace that kept slightly ahead of attrition caused by Charges going inactive.
-The Civil War, however, severely weakened most Charges as men left for military service; many of the earliest Charges went inactive during this period, and expansion in the South ceased for half a century.
+During the 1860s new charges, at, among other institutions, Lafayette and Rochester (1867), Hamilton (1868), and Dartmouth (1869), continued to be chartered at a pace that kept slightly ahead of attrition caused by charges going inactive.
+The American Civil War, however, severely weakened most charges as men left for military service; many of the earliest charges went inactive during this period, and expansion in the South ceased for half a century.

 Only after 1870 did Theta Delta Chi begin to acquire its present configuration.
 Westward expansion had traditionally been opposed by a large segment of the Fraternity, which worried that supervision and solidarity would suffer if Theta Delta Chi were to stray far from the East.
 The rise of the large state universities in the West, particularly in the Big Ten, eventually overcame that resistance and Michigan, Minnesota, and Wisconsin welcomed Theta Delta Chi between 1889 and 1895.
 Further Midwest expansion included Illinois (1908) and Iowa State (1919).
 Berkeley (1900), Stanford (1903), the University of Washington (1913) and UCLA (1929) brought Theta Delta Chi in strength to the Pacific coast.

-Expansion in the East during the 1870s, 1880s and 1890s brought Charges to Cornell, Boston University, Wabash, CCNY, Columbia, Lehigh, Amherst, Yale, MIT, Williams, and George Washington.
-Pennsylvania (1915) was the last Eastern Charge to become active before World War I, although 1904 and 1910 saw the reactivation of the Southern Charges, Epsilon and Nu.
+Expansion in the East during the 1870s, 1880s and 1890s brought charges to Cornell, Boston University, Wabash, CCNY, Columbia, Lehigh, Amherst, Yale, MIT, Williams, and George Washington.
+Pennsylvania (1915) was the last Eastern charge to become active before World War I, although 1904 and 1910 saw the reactivation of the Southern charges, with Epsilon at William and Mary and Nu at the University of Virginia.

 Theta Delta Chi became an International Fraternity with charterings at McGill (1901) and Toronto (1912).